Skip to main content

 What to expect

+You should wear comfortable, loose-fitting clothing to your exam.
+You may be given a gown to wear during the procedure.
 Metal objects including jewelry, eyeglasses, hearing aids, dentures and hairpins may affect the CT images may need to be removed prior to your exam.

 You may be asked not to eat or drink anything for several hours beforehand.
 You should inform your physician of any medications you are taking and if you have any allergies, especially to contrast materials.